ably/ably-asset-tracking-swift/README.md

 ## Installation

 ### Swift package manager

-- Follow [this](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) Apple guide on adding package dependencies, or
+- To install the AblyAssetTracking page in your **Xcode Project**:
     - Paste `https://github.com/ably/ably-asset-tracking-cocoa` in the "Swift Packages" search box.
 (Xcode project > Swift Packages.. > `+` button)
     - Select the relevant SDK for your target.
 (Publisher SDK, Subscriber SDK or both)
+    - [This apple guide](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) explains the steps in more detail.

-- To install the AblyAssetTracking package in another package rather than an application, run `swift package init` to create a Package.swift, then add the following dependency:
+- To install the AblyAssetTracking package in another **Swift Package**, then add the following to your `Package.Swift`:

   ```swift
   .package(url: "https://github.com/ably/ably-asset-tracking-cocoa", from: "0.0.1"),